-In the city center itself there are many outdoor markets where vendors sell meat, seafood, fruits, vegetables, and flowers.
+In the city centre itself, there are many outdoor markets where vendors sell meat, seafood, fruits, vegetables, and flowers.
 If I want to buy my groceries, I can visit the big, modern supermarkets, or I can walk around the corner and haggle over the price of a live trout.

 大澳 Tai O – a Day in a HIDDEN Beautiful Village in Hong Kong